Air Force Pararescue and Combat Controller PAST

 The below Physical Ability and Stamina Test (PAST) are for prior service personnel and Air Force personnel who wish to re-train into the Air Force Combat Controller or Pararescue Career Fields.
 New accessions (i.e., those who take the PAST) prior to completing basic training and technical school take the Combat Controller Non-Prior Service PAST or the Pararescue Non-Prior Service PAST.
 The following information is derived from Air Force Instruction 36-2626, Attachment 11:

 One 1.5 mile run.
 The maximum time is 10 minutes, 30 seconds.
 PT clothes and good running shoes are the only required items.
 This run must be continuous (non-stop).
 If a member stops anytime during this run, the test will be stopped and considered a failure for the entire PAST.
-Members will be given a 10 minute break prior to the next event.
-Test should be conducted on a measured running track.
+Members will be given a 10-minute break prior to the next event.
+The test should be conducted on a measured running track.

 Calisthenics: Four calisthenics exercises are evaluated, each with specific time parameters and specific exercise form mechanics.
 All members will exercise to either muscle failure or time completion, whichever occurs first.
 The intent here is to have members do as many "good form" repetitions in the time allotted or when muscle failure is reached.
 NOTE: in performing all calisthenics, the exercise’s proper form must be followed.
 Deviation from the form to allow extra repetitions will be to the member’s disadvantage.
 Exercise form is strictly enforced during the training pipeline.